Amartus/LsoBlendingTool/README.md

             would like to integrate

         -e <files encoding>, -encoding <files encoding>
             encoding used to read API and product definitions.
 By default system encoding is used

         -i <spec file>, --input-spec <spec file>
             location of the OpenAPI spec, as URL or file (required)

+            This option may occur a maximum of 1 times

         -m <model to be augmented>, --model-name <model to be augmented>
             Model which will be hosting product specific extensions (e.g.